-John Paul Bucyk had a marathon career of 23 years, almost all of which was spent with the Boston Bruins.
-He was nicknamed "the Chief" after a Boston sports cartoonist mistook him for a native Canadian because of his dark features.
-Bucyk loved the nickname and it stuck.
+Johnny Bucyk had a marathon career of 23 years, almost all of which was spent with the Boston Bruins.
+He was nicknamed "the Chief" after a Boston sports cartoonist mistook him for having First Nations ancestry because of hisfeatures.
+Although Ukrainian, Bucyk loved the nickname and it stuck.

-A member of the so-called Uke Line in Boston with fellow Ukrainian-Canadians Bronco Horvath and Vic Stasiuk, Bucyk set an astounding number of Bruins records (some of which have now been surpassed by Ray Bourque) - for the most seasons (21), the most games (1,436), the most goals (545), the most assists (794) and the most points (1,339).
+A member of the Uke Line in Boston with fellow Ukrainian-Canadians Bronco Horvath and Vic Stasiuk, Bucyk set an astounding number of franchise records by the time he retired -- most seasons (21), most games (1,436), most goals (545), most assists (794) and most points (1,339).

 Bucyk's seasonal scoring totals got better as he got older.
 Unfortunately, his career almost ended when he was in his mid-30s because of a back injury.
 From then on he had to wear a harness, but he continued to play left wing well into his forties.
 It wasn't the only extra bit of equipment he wore, either.
 Bucyk also sported a special medallion for good luck that four of his teammates gave him after his 500th goal.